 Gastritis is an inflammation of the stomach lining.
-Gastritis can be defined as:
+Gastritis can be defined as one of the following:

-Gastritis can be erosive.
-Erosive gastritis can wear away the lining of the stomach.
+Gastritis can wear away at the lining of the stomach.
 It may also cause ulcers and bleeding.

 Factors that may increase your chance of acute gastritis include:

 Factors that increase your chance of getting chronic gastritis include:

 Gastritis may cause:

 If the gastritis is causing bleeding, you may notice:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Talk with your doctor about the best treatment plan for you.
 Options may include:

 Medicines may help to relieve symptoms.
 Some can also help to heal the stomach lining.
 Medicine can be available over the counter or by prescription.
 Your doctor may recommend: